 - It is also an offence for a person to make or ask someone else to make a vexatious or mischievous, reckless or malicious complaint and could face the same fine.

 - CEOs, councillors and local government employees who make a complaint or intend to make a complaint against a councillor are protected from acts of reprisal.

 - A councillor who takes, threatens or attempts to take detrimental action against another councillor or council employee for making a complaint or notification, can be fined or imprisoned for two years.

 - If a councillor or a CEO receives a conduct complaint from a member of the public or another councillor, they must refer it to the OIA.
 Corrupt conduct must be reported to the Crime and Corruption Commission.

 - If a councillor or a CEO becomes aware of information indicating a councillor may have engaged in inappropriate conduct or misconduct, they must refer it to the OIA.

-- Local governments, through usually the chief executive officer or mayor, must give notice to the OIA if a councillor has been disciplined for inappropriate conduct on three occasions in 12 months.
+- Local governments, through usually the CEO, must give notice to the OIA if a councillor has been disciplined for inappropriate conduct on three occasions in 12 months.